-Here and further we evaluate the key rate in bits (taking logarithm base 2) per transmitted symbol, i.e., a signal state, which is also called bits per pulse or bits per channel use, being independent of the system clock (repetition) rate.
-In the practical realizations of QKD the relevant figure of merit is bits per second (bps), which characterizes the actual speed of secret key distribution, and is scaled by the system clock rate.
+Here and afterward we evaluate the key rate in bits (taking logarithm base 2) per transmitted symbol, i.e., a signal state, which is also called bits per pulse or bits per channel use, as it is independent of the system clock (repetition) rate.
+In the practical realizations of QKD the relevant figure of merit is bits per second (bps), which characterizes the actual speed of the secret key distribution and is scaled by the system clock rate.